 At an early age, my parents hired a housekeeper from Kingston Jamaican ( omitting names for privacy) who helped raise us and an African American woman who taught us many valuable lessons and prayed for us through our youth and teens,.
 Their morals, life stories and love for us taught me the value of cultural diversity and treating People of Color with respect.

 I met my biological parents in 1997.My birthparents are both professionals in the arts.
 Learning of their nationalities Finnish American , & Colombian American roots and later learned of my Ashkenazi Jewish, British, Irish, Angolan & Nigerian roots . .
 Both by nature & nurture, the DNA of my ancestry and the cultures that influence me reflect many aspects of my personality and creative expression

-My inspiration for teaching began at Syracuse University, where I received a BFS in Painting, 1988.
-I recieved my art teacher certification from Moore College of Art 1997.
+My inspiration for teaching began at Syracuse University, where I received a BFA in Painting, 1988.
+I received my art teacher certification from Moore College of Art, 1997.